 - You can also forgo trim altogether and opt for a simple knife edge.
 This look is ideal for polished, contemporary spaces.

 Pillow embellishments include details such as button tufting, ribbons, brooches, sequins, and even small mirror accents.
 Embellishments can do a lot to enhance the look of a pillow, but it's really important to keep in mind that if the pillow is more than just decorative (ie - you may lean or rest on it) you don't want any embellishments that could scratch you or make you uncomfortable.

-The type of insert (or filler) you choose will depend of a few factors.
+The type of insert (or filler) you choose will depend on a few factors.
 The main one is price, followed by comfort, and sometimes allergies.
 Down feathers are soft and comfortable, but down pillows can often lose their shape (and some people are allergic to them).
 Synthetic fillers don't have this problem but they're also not as comfortable.
-In many cases people opt for down and feather mixes that are soft and comfortable but still hold their shape.
+In many cases, people opt for down and feather mixes that are soft and comfortable but still hold their shape.